-- This recipe includes basic instructions for making a vanilla icing, but it’s not the same as royal icing.
-You can easily replace the icing recipe for royal icing or using store-bought icing.
+- This recipe includes basic instructions for making vanilla icing, but it’s not the same as royal icing.
+You can easily replace the icing recipe with royal icing or use store-bought icing.

 - For this recipe, I highly recommend using a stand mixer or a hand mixer.
 This recipe would be difficult to make by hand with a whisk.

 This next part is only a photo tutorial of the recipe steps.
 If you’re looking for the full recipe measurements and instructions, scroll down to Recipe Details.